11 June 2010

 “It is clearly crucial that the exact causes of the tragic and appalling standards of care found at Stafford Hospital are fully investigated and understood.
 Why were the appalling standards of care left unchallenged for so long by the regulatory and supervisory bodies?
 The public needs to know that lessons have been learnt to ensure the same tragedies that took place in Stafford do not happen again.”

 The public inquiry will be chaired by Robert Francis QC, who also chaired the non-statutory independent inquiry into the Mid Staffordshire NHS Trust held in 2009.
-A copy of his report from that inquiry can be found here.

 Unlike the independent inquiry, the public inquiry will have the full statutory force of the Public Inquiries Act 2005 which includes the power to compel witnesses to attend and give evidence under oath.
 And, unlike the independent inquiry, the evidence and hearings will be accessible to the public.
 Robert Francis QC aims to provide his final report by March 2011.
 The full terms of reference for the public inquiry can be found here.